Skip to main content

 Moss does not kill grass.
 It fills the gaps where grass is already struggling.
 Fix the conditions, and you fix the moss.

-According to the RHS, moss is present in almost every UK lawn to some degree, and lawns on heavy clay or in shaded gardens are particularly susceptible.
+Moss turns up to some degree in almost every UK lawn, and the RHS notes it takes hold wherever grass growth is sparse or weak.
+Lawns on heavy clay or in shaded gardens are particularly susceptible.
 If several of those causes apply to your lawn at once, moss will keep returning until you address them as a group, not one at a time.

 When to treat moss (UK timing)